PinsaraPerera/Fun-Intro-to-Genetic-Algorithms/README.md

 4. Watch the magic happen! 🎭

 ### What You'll See
-- Yellow dots (agents) moving from left to right
+- Colorful agents moving from left to right (red = best performer, others in rainbow colors)
 - A generation counter showing evolutionary progress
 - Agents getting progressively better at avoiding the obstacle
-- Eventually, agents will find efficient paths around the barrier
+- **Success message** when an agent finally reaches the target!
+- The simulation stops automatically upon success, showing which agent and generation achieved it

 ## 🎛️ Customization